ajbraus/sequelize-it/docs/README.md

 > Don't criticize it.

+I built this because [the Sequelize Docs](http://docs.sequelizejs.com/) are not very good documentation.

 For these docs, I will be doing everything with Sequelize V4, Postgresql, on OSX.

 Sequelize has lots of ways of doing things.
 Within these docs, I will only present the one way that I suggest to use.